thisisbalu/exception-decoded/_posts/java/2024-01-04-java-closedfilesystemexception.md

 ## Introduction

 As a Java developer, you may encounter scenarios where you need to work with file systems.
 Java's robust file system API provides a wide range of features to handle files and directories effectively.
 However, there might be situations where an exception named `ClosedFileSystemException` is thrown, halting your application's execution.
 In this article, we will explore the causes of this exception, how to handle it gracefully, and some best practices to avoid encountering it in your Java applications.

-## Table of Contents
-- Causes of ClosedFileSystemException
-- Handling ClosedFileSystemException
-- Best Practices to Avoid ClosedFileSystemException
-- Conclusion
-- References

 ## Causes of ClosedFileSystemException